Pursuit of Nazi collaborators: Czechoslovakia

 Actions against Nazi collaborators in Czechoslovakia, real or alleged, had two significant forms, by judiciary or by mob action.
 Immediately after the liberation of Czechoslovakia by Soviet and American armies, in an atmosphere of chaos, wild chases began.
 Individual acts of revenge, mob violence, and simply criminal acts motivated by the possibility to rob or loot targets, occurred.
 In some places were conducted, by organised groups of self-styled partisans, violence which resembled what is today known as ethnic cleansing.
 In most places this stopped when the provisional Czech government and local authorities took power.
 Other forms included legal action, undertaken by the state administration, after the war, until the regular Czech parliament was established.
 President Beneš ruled by issuing decrees, which were later ratified by parliament.

 By decree 5/1945, property of untrustworthy persons was put under national administration.
 Untrustworthy were considered German and Hungarian nationals, and people who were active in destruction of the Czechoslovak state and its democratic government, supported Nazi occupation by any means, or were members of organisations considered fascist or collaborator.
 By the same decree, property of people of German and Hungarian nationality, who could prove they were anti-Nazi, could be returned to them.

 By decree 12/1945 Sb., farm property of German and Hungarian nationals or citizens was confiscated, unless they could prove active resistance against Nazism.
 Property of traitors, and enemies of the republic was confiscated, regardless of nationality or citizenship.
 By decree 16/1945 Sb., special tribunals were started.
 These people's courts had right to sentence to long term imprisonment, life sentence or death.
 Prosecutions varied from verbal support to those who had committed crimes against humanity, no prosecution was based on ethnicity.
 By 33/1945 Sb. people of German and Hungarian nationality or ethnicity lost their Czechoslovak citizenship.
 However, they had right to apply for renewal.

 Most problematic was the law 115/1946, concerning resistance to the Nazi regime, which shifted limit of immunity to the year 1946, effectively amnestying all crimes, acts of individual revenge and atrocities against Germans and Hungarians long after the war.

 People who lost Czechoslovak citizenship and failed to apply or did not get it were transferred to Germany, many through the transfer camp established at Terezín, near the Theresienstadt concentration camp.

 Estonia

 In the Estonian war crimes trials of 1961 and 1962, several collaborators were sentenced for participation in the Estonian Holocaust.
 Many of the accused escaped punishment by escaping into exile or by suicide.
-The infamous Karl Linnas, who had been sentenced to death in absentia, was finally deported by the United States in 1987, and died in a prison hospital shortly after.
+The infamous Karl Linnas, who had been sentenced to death in absentia, was finally deported by the US in 1987, and died in a prison hospital shortly after.